Hardmath123/hardmath123.github.io/content/smiley.md

 ---

-"Alright, everyone, quiet down. *Shhh!* Come up--ONE BY ONE!--and get your boards."
+"Alright, everyone, quiet down. *Shhh!* Come up---ONE BY ONE!---and get your boards."

 It was a rainy day.
 The grown-ups intended to herd us into the art room.
 Mrs. J (I never knew her real name, and after the third year it became too awkward to